-The Master of Town Planning degree is a research degree awarded on the basis of a thesis embodying the results of an original investigation.
-The research is to be undertaken over four sessions, but the period may be reduced in certain circumstances.
-The conditions governing the award of the degree are set out later in this Handbook.
+The Master of Town Planning is a research degree awarded on the basis of a thesis which embodies the results of an original investigation.
+The research program is normally undertaken over a minimum of four sessions, but the period may be reduced in certain circumstances.
+Students enrol in a Research Seminar program as part of their candidacy.